Japan's Abe visits shrine for war dead, China, South Korea angered

 "We cannot withhold regret and anger over the visit," said Minister of Culture, Sports and Tourism Yoo Jin-ryong.

-Washington - which has welcomed Abe's more proactive defense policies but been unhappy at his historical revisionism - also expressed disappointment.
+Washington - which has welcomed Abe's more proactive defence policies but been unhappy at his historical revisionism - also expressed disappointment.

-"Japan's leadership has taken an action that will exacerbate tensions with Japan's neighbors," a U.S. Embassy statement in Tokyo said.
+"Japan's leadership has taken an action that will exacerbate tensions with Japan's neighbours," a U.S. Embassy statement in Tokyo said.

 IMPACT OF VISIT UNKNOWN